ScryEngineering/scrygroup.com/content/tutorial-pages/2019-07-29/dropping-into-python-interactive-shells.md

 code.interact(locals=locals())
 ```

+Note that `code.interact` is *not* the actual main Python interpreter but is a class that very closely emulates it (and the [`interact` documentation](https://docs.python.org/3/library/code.html#code.InteractiveConsole.interact) states this).
+This is why we have to pass in explicitly the local variables that will be in scope via `locals=locals()` (see [the documentation](https://docs.python.org/3/library/code.html#code.InteractiveInterpreter)).

 ## PDB

 The Python Debugger, [PDB](https://docs.python.org/3/library/pdb.html) can give you a REPL like shell to interact with the code.